 First, a word about what’s happening: Yes, it’s likely hormones.
 As estrogen levels decline, the vaginal lining changes.
 It becomes more delicate and less stretchy.
 There’s less lubrication and less circulation.
 Vaginal dryness is a typical first sign of vaginal atrophy, when vulvo-vaginal tissues shorten and tighten.
 It’s common; you’re not alone, and you’re not deficient.

 If you’re just beginning to notice some discomfort, you can take the easy step of adding lubricant to your foreplay.
 Lubricants come in three types: water-based, silicone, and hybrid.
 My patients with dryness issues typically like the silicone and hybrid best, because they last the longest without reapplication, and because they seem just a little bit slipperier to some.
-Lubricants are made specifically for safe use on and in your vagina; if you want to experiment with a few, you can try our Personal Selection Kit (and read more about it here).
+Lubricants are made specifically for safe use on and in your vagina.

 Next, you can add a vaginal moisturizer.
 While lubricants provide temporary comfort, reducing friction during sex, moisturizers work to “feed” and strengthen vaginal tissues around the clock.
 Moisturizing here is just like moisturizing your neck or your face: You have to be faithful!
 I recommend application at least twice a week.
 Moisturizers need to be placed directly in your vagina, which can be done with an applicator or a clean syringe you reserve for that purpose.